Paisley and pin-ups in a Bulgarian military ruin.

 We headed down to the ground floor next by way of a large double stair.
 This opened onto a concrete path, cutting from one side of the courtyard to the other.
 Careful to avoid the dense undergrowth and its mystery inhabitants, we made back towards our initial point of entry; this time to make the same circuit at ground level.

 In the corner of the building we found a large foyer area, where a capsized vending machine had been beaten apart to expose its cargo of decade-old soft drinks.
 One door led off to a side chamber, open to the sky, an entrancing mural of two lifelike eyes painted onto its far wall.

 From here a corridor led off to the right, following the circumference of the building in a counter-clockwise manner.
-Various cells in this section featured just a narrow observation window at the top of the door; with a slot at the bottom large enough to pass through a tray of food.
+Various cells in this section featured just a narrow observation window at the top of the door.

 The decay here was the worst we had yet seen.
 A fire had left walls and ceilings blackened, while molten light fittings hung from the ceilings like the dirty fruit of some dark, blasphemous tree.
 In some parts of the corridor, the fire had burnt through the carpet and the wooden floorboards beneath; exposing blackened beams and basements.
 I took a look through one of the larger holes.
 Tempted as I was to climb down and investigate, there seemed to be no easy way back out.